-Patterns: Introduce your child to an ABAB pattern with the use of artificial flowers.
+Introduce your child to an ABAB pattern (i.e., circle, square, circle, square or red, blue, red, blue) using artificial flowers.
 Model what this means for your child using items other than flowers (such as eating utensils).
 Since they are working with flowers, it may be beneficial to identify them by color.
 Allow your child the opportunity to create an ABAB pattern and assist if needed.

 Materials: 4 artificial flowers (2 of each kind)

-Flower graph: Help your child use the data collected from the flower walk to create a bar graph.
-Using a poster board, write down the types of flowers that were found on the walk.
+Help your child use the data collected from the flower walk to create a bar graph.
+Using a poster board, write down the types of flowers found on the walk.
 Then explain what a bar graph is and help them create a bar graph to represent their data.